Sample Workshop Schedule

 9:00am

-Hamming Questions (and Dinner) What are the most important problems in your areas of interest?
+Hamming Questions What are the most important problems in your areas of interest?
 What are the key bottlenecks between you and your goals?
-The “Hamming” story provides participants with a concise process for zeroing in on the critical issue, and small-group discussion circles spend time building an understanding of, and a plan for overcoming, each individual’s relevant obstacles.
+The Hamming story (named after mathematician Richard Hamming) provides participants with a concise process for zeroing in on the critical issue, and small-group discussion circles spend time building an understanding of, and a plan for overcoming, each individual’s relevant obstacles.

 Day 4: Putting it into Practice